danger

 On this page

-Bureau of Human Resources Responsibility
+Bureau of Human Resources Responsibility:

 Seniority

-Accrual of Seniority
+Accrual of Seniority and Effect of Dismissal or Resignation

-Upon promotion or permanent appointment to a classification with a higher maximum pay rate, the employee’s seniority in the prior classification shall be frozen.
-Upon promotion to a classification outside the bargaining unit, a DCTU represented employee’s seniority in the prior classification is cancelled.
 If a regular employee fails to pass probation and elects to return to their most recently held classification and position, seniority in the higher classification will be cancelled.
-Upon appointment to a position that is exempt from the classified service the employee’s seniority in the prior classification shall be frozen.
-Seniority for permanently appointed employees in permanent part-time and job share positions will be prorated on the basis of regular hours worked.
-Seniority for permanently appointed employees to partial year positions shall also be prorated on the basis of regular hours worked and shall not continue to accrue during the portion of the year these employees are not working for the City.
+Seniority for permanently appointed employees in permanent part-time and job share positions will be prorated based on regular hours worked.
+Seniority for permanently appointed employees to partial year positions will also be prorated based on regular hours worked and will not continue to accrue during the portion of the year these employees are not working for the City.

 Bumping for Represented Employees